CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     ![](./images/azsearch(13).png)

-1. Wait for deployment to complete, and click on **Go yo resources** then go to the deployed resource.
+1. Wait for deployment to complete, and click on **Go to resource**.

     ![](./images/azsearch(14).png)